Insights Library

 Small sessions.
 Consistent rhythm.
 Durable memory.

-• Add a small number of new dates.
+• Introduce a manageable number of new events.

-• Complete the review queue while concentration is high.
+• Complete scheduled review while concentration is high.

 The quiet middle is where growth happens